Bayer may sell plastics unit to focus on health - Bloomberg

 Bayer is considering the sale of its MaterialScience division after chemicals company Evonik Industries AG (EVKn.DE) showed interest in the unit several months ago, Bloomberg said, adding that no final decision has been made on the plastics unit. (r.reuters.com/pez78v)

-Bayer, Germany's largest drugmaker, in April last year lowered its outlook for its MaterialScience unit, which makes transparent plastics used in sports goggles, DVDs and car lights, as core earnings for the division slumped by more than a quarter.
+Bayer, Germany's largest drugmaker, on Friday lowered its outlook for its MaterialScience unit, which makes transparent plastics used in sports goggles, DVDs and car lights, as core earnings for the division slumped by more than a quarter.

 Polycarbonates, the type of transparent plastic that is Bayer's specialty, are in ample global supply after lower-cost rivals in the Middle East, mainly Sabic 2010.SE, built new sites.